Taking over D.C.

 What we know

-The Larger Implications of the D.C.
-Takeover
+The stakes of the D.C. takeover

 The attacks on D.C. are also an attack on democracy itself.
 If these bills prevail, they will set a precedent for usurping power from local residents and officials to make basic decisions about how to allocate their resources, who will represent them, and what their laws will be.
 Here’s why that matters:

-Silences Dissent
+Silences dissent

-Sets a Dangerous Precedent
+Sets a dangerous precedent

 Eliminating cashless bail makes us less safe

-In the news
+D.C. takeover in the news

-These stories show the takeover of our nation’s capital is all about power and nothing to do with safety
+These stories show the takeover of our nation’s capital is all about power and has nothing to do with safety

 Join us